LDP Camping Foods - Hiking and Backpacking Food and Gear

 Freeze Dried Foods

 The shelf life will vary even within brands mainly by fat content.
 The more fat in the food, the less time it will take for the flavor to go a little bit off.
-The time the food spends in the freeze drier and the packaging determines shelf life.
-The time spent in the freeze drier will determine how much moisture and oxygen is present in the food when it is packaged (less of each is better), and the packaging will determine how much will seep in over time.
-Below is a general guideline for storage at room temperature, ~75°F. These numbers are conservative, and deal mainly with flavor.
-If you open a pouch of any age, and it's damp inside, you should discard it.
-If the pouch or can is out of date and the food inside is still dry, it will be safe to eat, though the flavor may be a bit bland.
+The time the food spends in the freeze drier, the packaging method, and the packaging material determines shelf life.
+The time spent in the freeze drier and the packing method will determine how much moisture and oxygen is present in the food when it is packaged (less of each is better).
+Finally, the packaging material will determine how much of each will seep in over time.

-~7 yrs Mountain House pouches
+~30 yrs Mountain House pouches

-~3 yrs Backpacker's Pantry
+~7 yrs Backpacker's Pantry pouches

 The lifetimes of all of these freeze dried foods, no matter how it's packaged, can be extended by storage in cool conditions.
 Heat will shorten the times listed above.
 Since there is almost no water in the packages, storage below freezing is not a problem, and will extend the shelf life quite a bit further.